Traeger vs Pit Boss: Which Pellet Grill Brand Wins in 2026?

 Can Pit Boss grills smoke as well as Traeger?
 Close, but not quite.
 In my side-by-side cooks, Traeger produced slightly deeper smoke rings and more stable low-temp control.
 The difference is real but small — maybe 10-15% better, not night-and-day.

 Do Traeger and Pit Boss use the same pellets?
 Yes.
 Both run standard 1/4-inch food-grade hardwood pellets.
-I tested both Traeger and Pit Boss brand pellets in both grills with no issues.
+I tested both Traeger and PIT BOSS 1300 Navigator Series WiFi & Bluetooth Wood Pellet Grill & brand pellets in both grills with no issues.

 Which brand has better warranty support?
 Pit Boss offers 5 years versus Traeger's 3.
 However, in my experience helping friends with warranty claims, Traeger's customer service has been faster to respond.